Nationwide Success

 We are a law firm based in Cincinnati, Ohio representing individuals nationwide in class action and product liability litigation.
 Call (513) 381-2333 to schedule a free consultation and arrange an evaluation of your case.

-Food contamination cases are very common—and often the most immediately devastating.
+Food contamination cases are very common and often immediately devastating.
 E. coli outbreaks in lettuce.
 Listeria in ice cream.
 Metal fragments in frozen dinners.
 The list goes on.

 The 2022 Abbott baby formula contamination crisis showed just how catastrophic these failures can be.
 When Cronobacter and Salmonella bacteria contaminated infant formula, multiple babies died and countless others became seriously ill.
 The contaminated product lawsuit revealed that internal whistleblowers had warned about contamination risks months before the recall—yet production continued.